Interclub Competition By-Laws

 - Unless superseded by any SNDTTA rules set out below, the ‘ITTF Laws of Table Tennis’ and ‘ITTF Regulations for International Competitions’, shall apply to matches played in Interclub Competitions and our District Championships.

-- To play in Interclub Competitions, players must be registered with TTNSW and be financial members of SNDTTA.
+- To play in Interclub Competitions, players must be registered with TTNSW as a " District ", " Competition" or "National" status player and be financial members of SNDTTA.
 This also applies to our District Championships.
 Also captains must advise SNDTTA where there has been change to a team and a new player is to be registered.
 This must occur BEFORE that player can compete and the relevant SNDTTA and TT NSW fees paid, (or provide proof of their TT NSW Registration.)
 If not registered properly the players points may be deducted from the teams results and/or at the discretion of the SNDTTA committee, lose all points.

 - Interclub Competition Rules.
 The composition of teams in the divisions below show the minimum number of players allowed to be registered for a team.
-While there is no maximum number allowed in a team, teams are encouraged to limit their players to 5 and only 5 trophies will be awarded to winning teams or runners up.
+While there is no maximum number allowed in a team, teams are encouraged to limit their players to 6 and only a maximum of 8 trophies will be awarded to winning teams or runners up.
 Note a player can only be registered to represent their club in one team in their division.
 (But see the rules for ‘Utility Players’ where a club has more than one team in a division.)

 |Premier Predominantly Top level players

 |Div 3 Predominantly Div 3 graded players